FajanSunusara/Autonomous-car-navigation-system/README.md

 - **Realistic Driving Parameters:** Factors in speed, friction, and acceleration.

 ### 🧠 Advanced Decision-Making with CNN
-- **Intelligent Navigation:** Uses a CNN for smart decision-making.
+- **Intelligent Navigation:** Uses a JavaScript-based CNN for smart decision-making.
 - **Adaptive Responses:** Optimizes route and actions dynamically.
 - **Obstacle and Lane Detection:** Enhances detection accuracy for safety and efficiency.